apache/spark/docs/index.md

 # Building

-Spark uses [Simple Build Tool](http://www.scala-sbt.org), which is bundled with it.
+Spark uses [sbt](http://www.scala-sbt.org), which is bundled with it.
 To compile the code, go into the top-level Spark directory and run

     sbt/sbt assembly